 What’s the tax status of influencers?

-Influencers are usually independent contractors.
+Like affiliate marketers, influencers are usually independent contractors.
 That means they operate and pay taxes like business owners or other gig jobs like Instacart.

 Most influencers will work through multiple channels.
 This means you might get multiple 1099s from different brands or advertising networks.

 You might get either a 1099-NEC or 1099-K. A 1099-NEC is for when a company pays you directly.
 A 1099-K is for when a company pays you through a third-party payment network and the payment network is responsible for sending your tax form.

 What income do influencers pay taxes on?

 Your business income is your total income from all sources however they pay you.
 Your taxable income is your business income minus your business deductions and personal deductions.